AnttiKurenniemi/Graph-Components/README.md

 # Graph-Components

 This repository contains a Bar Chart component for Winforms.
-IThis component started life as something quick and simple I needed for a project - everything I found online at that time was either too big and complex (read: I was lazy and did not want to learn how to use them) or required registration or some such.
+This component started life as something quick and simple I needed for a project - everything I found online at that time was either too big and complex (read: I was lazy and did not want to learn how to use them) or required registration or some such.
 So I did what all smartypants-developers do: I made my own.